tommykw/color-sheet-multiplatform/README.md

 # color-sheet-multiplatform
 A Kotlin multiplatform example app that targets Desktop, Javascript.
 This sample displays a color sheet.
 In this app, the font color logic is shared.
-The font color is calculated from the background color.
+Also, the font color is calculated from the background color.

 |Web(JavaScript)|Desktop(Jetpack Compose)|
 |--|--|